Al3zama1/swe-notes/CCNA/61 - Commands By Topic.md

 		protect four way handshake used in personal mode when authenticating to a wireless network forward secrecy
 	protects agains saving of packets and trying to decrypt them in teh future

+management and control plane use the cpu

+the data plane relies on fast forwarding, therefore it uses a Application specific integrated circuit

+for example mac addresses are saved in TCAM (ternary content-addressable memory)
 ```